Lawsuit seeks to block state building code requirements for heat pumps

 The 14-page complaint, filed in Thurston County Superior Court, argues the building code council exceeded its statutory authority in making the changes and that the actions represent an unconstitutional delegation of authority from the Legislature that will raise the costs of new construction.
 It notes that the Legislature did not pass a bill backed by Inslee in 2021 requiring building code changes to eliminate natural gas for space and water heating in new construction as well as elimination of natural gas systems when construction is undertaken on existing buildings.

-“This was an end-run around the Legislature by trying to ram his policies through the state building council,” said Jackson Maynard, general counsel for the Building Industry Association of Washington, who in an interview said that ample funding has been raised to wage the legal battle to try to block the code changes.
+“This was an end run around the Legislature by trying to ram his policies through the state building council,” said Jackson Maynard, general counsel for the Building Industry Association of Washington, who in an interview said that ample funding has been raised to wage the legal battle to try to block the code changes.

 The lawsuit is part of broader backlash — much of it backed by the natural gas industry — against measures proposed or passed around the country to clamp down on the use of fossil fuels in heating buildings.